perbone/luascript/README.md

 ## Lua 5.4 language support for Godot Engine 4.x

-> WIP (heavily updated so you can expect constants changes - no commitment with feature freezing at this moment)
+> #### WIP (heavily updated so you can expect constants changes - no commitment with feature freezing at this moment)
 >
 > Current progress:
 >
 > - The new parser using Antlr4 is up and running.
 Now comes the construction of the AST and the static analyzer.
+>
+> #### Warning!!
+Kindly note that the git tag 3.x exists only for historical reasons, and although it compiles it is unfinished.
+So please do not open issues nor send PR for this tag.
+Appreciate the understanding.

 ## Features